DAIKICHI-PSC/Pyside2Uic-Frontend/README.md

 Choose ui file.
 Push EXEC button to convert ui file to py file.

-NOTICE : Do not put SPACE in the file path.
-Otherwise you get an error.
+NOTICE : Do not put SPACE in the file path or file name.
+Otherwise you will get an error.